Connecticut State Community College Naugatuck Valley

-Naugatuck Valley Community College (NVCC) is a public community college in Waterbury, Connecticut.
-It is one of the 13 colleges in the Connecticut State Colleges & Universities system.
-NVCC grants a variety of associate degrees and certificates.
-NVCC is a two-year public college that offers numerous associate degrees, the most popular of which include General Studies, Liberal Arts and Sciences, Business Management, Nursing, and much more.
+Connecticut State Community College Naugatuck Valley is a public community college campus in Waterbury, Connecticut.
+It was established in 1962, adopting its current name in 2023 when Naugatuck Valley Community College merged with twelve other community colleges to form Connecticut State Community College, of which is its a campus.
+It offers numerous associate degrees, the most popular of which include general studies, liberal arts and sciences, business management, and nursing.

 History

-Waterbury State Technical Institute was established in 1962 in the Waterbury, Connecticut.
+Waterbury State Technical Institute was established in 1962 in Waterbury, Connecticut.
 Its original function was to train engineering technicians for local industries.
 In 1965, the Connecticut General Assembly upgraded the college into a technical college, Waterbury State Technical College.
 The college opened with a freshman class of 200 students.
 Kenneth Fogg was the college's first president.
 Waterbury State became a community college in 1967.
 Charles Ekstrom was its second president, serving from 1980 to 1992.

 Mattatuck Community College was established in 1967.
 Initially, it held classes John F. Kennedy High School in Waterbury, with 288 full-time and 224 part-time students.
 It had 1,800 students and 42 full-time and nine part-time faculty in 1970.